andis-sprinkis/snippet/html_css_inline_char_svg_icon.md

 }
 ```

-In `::after` we use a linked SVG image value of `conent`, instead of a direct character value `content: '↗'`, for the accessibility reason, that is – using `content: '↗'`, the name of the character is read out by screen readers and we want to avoid that.
+In `::after` we use a linked SVG image value of `conent`, instead of a direct character value `content: '↗'`, for the accessibility reason, that is – using `content: '↗'`, the name or the sound of the character is read out by screen readers and we want to avoid that.

 `icon.svg`: